 Show All Answers

-Absentee voting begins 45 days prior to the election and ending the Saturday before election day.
+See the Department of Elections on how to vote absentee/early.
+Absentee/Early voting begins 45 days prior to the election and ends the Saturday before the election.
 Valid identification is required.
-Find out more information on voting absentee.

-Chesterfield County uses Election Systems and Software (ES&S) voting equipment such as the DS200 Optical Scan and Express Vote.
+Chesterfield County uses Election Systems and Software (ES&S) voting equipment.
+The DS200 Optical Scanner and ExpressVote.
 For further information please see the DS200 Security Bulletin.

 Find registration statistics for Virginia voters updated monthly on the Virginia Department of Elections site.